dojo/docs/util/doh.rst

   {
     name: "thingerTest",
     setUp: function(){
-      //Setup to do before runTest.
+      // Setup to do before runTest.
       this.thingerToTest = new Thinger();
       this.thingerToTest.doStuffToInit();
     },
     runTest: function(){
-      //Our test function to run.
+      // Our test function to run.
       var deferred = new doh.Deferred();
       setTimeout(function(){
         try{